 Read Following short paragraph about Diaspora in 100, 300 and 500 words for for class 5 to Eight, and recommended for exam of HSC and JSC class students.

-Short Essay And Paragraph On Diaspora HSC Class Students
+Paragraph On Diaspora For HSC & SSC Class Students

 Diaspora can be caused by a variety of factors.
 Some of the most common reasons include wars, natural disasters, persecution, and economic instability.
 Political unrest or conflict can also cause diaspora.
 The Syrian refugee crisis has resulted in one of the world’s largest diasporas in recent years.
 More than 5 million Syrian refugees were scattered around the world as of 2017.